 On December 4th, 1916, the legendary English writer W. Somerset Maugham departed on a ship to Pago Pago, the capital of American Samoa.
 During the voyage, he became friendly with his fellow passengers.

 Two of them, a missionary and a prostitute, would inspire him to write his classic short story, Rain, which would appear in his 1923 short story collection, The Trembling of a Leaf: Little Stories of the South Sea Islands.

-Rain, originally titled Miss Thompson, told the story of the downfall of a devoutly religious and severely repressed missionary who becomes obsessed with saving the soul of a young prostitute.
+Rain, originally titled Miss Thompson, told the story of the downfall of a repressed, devoutly religious missionary who becomes obsessed with saving the soul of a young prostitute.
 He's so severely repressed that he won't make love to his own wife.

 After their boat docks in Samoa, fiery Scottish missionary Reverend Alfred Davidson and his wife find themselves trapped by the island's heavy seasonal rains.
 They lodge at a seedy rooming house and general store.

 To the Davidsons' dismay, the occupant of the room below them turns out to be Sadie Thompson, a fast young American woman who was a passenger on their ship.
 The Davidsons can hear the sounds of Sadie's phonograph, her laughter, and the sailors that she entertains.

 When Reverend Davidson learns that Sadie is a prostitute, he becomes determined to save her soul and make a good Christian woman out of her.
 But Sadie is a tough cookie and wants none of that.